tonethar/IGME-230-Fall-2018/projects/project-4.md

 **IMPORTANT: YOU MAY NOT USE THE CANVAS 2D DRAWING API FOR THIS PROJECT - DOING SO WILL RESULT IN A GRADE OF ZERO**

 ## I. Overview
-- Your goal is to use PixiJS to create an interactive Media Experience or Game that is easy to use, functional, and aesthetically pleasing.
+- Your goal is to use one of the tech stacks above to create an interactive media experience or game that is easy to use, functional, and aesthetically pleasing.

 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.

 - You will be evaluated:
     - on your creativity
     - the quality of the experience you create
-    - your use and understanding of PixiJS
-    - the soundness of your programming
+    - the soundness of your programming in your chosen tech stack
-    - and how far you went beyond what we did in class, as described below.
+    - and how far you went beyond what we did in class, as described below

 ## II.
 Requirements

 ### A. Functional
-- You will use PixiJS as your underlying graphics engine.
+- You will use one of the above tech stacks above as your underlying graphics engine
-- Your game or app should do something useful, and be easy to use.
+- Your game or app should do something useful, and be easy to use
-- There will be no JavaScript errors or exceptions thrown by the app.
+- There will be no JavaScript errors or exceptions thrown by the app
-- You must utilize some other HTML5 feature, like localStorage, drag and drop, or location services.
+- You must utilize an additional HTML5 feature, like localStorage, drag and drop, or location services

-Canvas and direct DOM manipulation (for the experience itself) are not allowed; you may utilize DOM manipulation for other aspects of your interface, but the purpose is to demonstrate your ability to implement the PixiJS library.

 ### B. Design & Interaction
 - Pleasing graphic design
 - Widgets are well labeled
-- User should be able to figure out how to use the app with minimal instruction (and be sure to provide instruction and tooltips if necessary!), and user errors are handled gracefully.
+- User should be able to figure out how to use the app with minimal instruction (and be sure to provide instruction and tooltips if necessary!), and user errors are handled gracefully
 - While it doesn't need to be responsive, it should look good on a range of displays; don't design it just to work on your huge screen at home.
-If my computer can't show the whole layout, it's a problem.
+If a 1024 x 768 display can't show the whole layout, it's a problem

 ### C. HTML/CSS
 - Valid HTML5 - https://validator.w3.org
 - Valid CSS - https://jigsaw.w3.org/css-validator/
-- Most CSS is in an external style sheet.
+- Most CSS is in an external style sheet
-- Use HTML5 semantic and structural elements where practical.
+- Use HTML5 semantic and structural elements where practical

 ### D. Media
-- Images are properly optimized for web delivery.
+- Images are properly optimized for web delivery - e.g. cropped and scaled to appropriate dimensions, and saved as a JPEG or PNG
 - Sound is used to enhance the experience

 ### E. Code Conventions